-The Pathways Department was awarded with the Gold Standard in 2016.
+For the 5th year running The Pathways Employability programme was awarded the Gold Standard for outstanding work placements in 2020

 Our campus is secure and safe and is shared by learners of all abilities.
-This inclusive environment means that students with disabilities and/or learning difficulties can develop confidence and independence through their day-to-day college activities.
+This inclusive environment means that learners with disabilities and/or learning difficulties can develop confidence and independence through their day-to-day college activities.

 Loreto is Manchester’s only purpose built sixth form college.
-Our state-of-the-art facilities are based on a spacious, green and leafy, nine acre university style campus with mature gardens.
-There is every opportunity to study and learn; there is also plenty of space for students to relax and enjoy life at Loreto.
+Our state-of-the-art facilities are based on a spacious, green and leafy, nine-acre university style campus with mature gardens.
+There is every opportunity to study and learn; there is also plenty of space for learners to relax and enjoy life at Loreto.

-Loreto College has the rare distinction of receiving the prestigious “Queen’s Anniversary Prize for Further and Higher Education”.
-The award was presented by Her Majesty the Queen in the presence of His Royal Highness, the Duke of Edinburgh, to the Principal, Ann Clynch, at Buckingham Palace.
+Loreto College has been rated ‘Outstanding’ by Ofsted.
+It also has the rare distinction of receiving the prestigious “Queen’s Anniversary Prize for Further and Higher Education”.
+This award was presented by Her Majesty the Queen in the presence of His Royal Highness, the Duke of Edinburgh, to our previous Principal, Ann Clynch, at Buckingham Palace.

 - School or specialist provider observations

 - Attending school review meetings and multi-agency meetings

 - Planning a personalised programme with the learner

 - Familiarisation days and taster sessions at Loreto College

 - Open days for parents and learners to attend Loreto College